Guiding for Oregon River Experiences

 Where will you get work?
 Most of our new guides work primarily on our day trips, and most of our day trips are run on the Clackamas River, near Portland.
 So that is where most of the work opportunities are found.
 On occasion experienced guides may be offered work on our more distant and longer river trips such as the Rogue in southern Oregon and the Salmon in Idaho, but this is not guaranteed.
 Brand-new guides should not expect to work the longer river trips in their first year, although they may be offered the opportunity to train on these rivers.

 As a new guide to O.R.E. it is not necessary that you live near Portland, but it is helpful.
-(We're based in Beavercreek, which is on the southeast outskirts of the Portland metro region.)
+(We're based outside of Sandy, which is east of the Portland metro region.)
 Living near our headquarters will mean much less driving for you, and will enable you to more readily respond to last minute opportunities for training or work.
-By the way, O.R.E. does not offer housing for guides, except when guides are out of town for a series of trips on more distant rivers such as the Rogue, Salmon, or Owyhee.
+O.R.E. does offer housing for guides who are working full time for O.R.E.

 When will I get work?
 This can be difficult to predict.
 Guides who are new to O.R.E. will be working mostly day-trips, and these trips sometimes do not book until as little as two days prior, so that makes it hard for us to tell you when work will come your way.

 Our season runs from mid-April through mid-September.
 But we are busiest during the height of the summer, from approximately mid-June through late August, with mid-July to mid-August generally being the busiest time of all.